Elementary Education Teacher Preparation, AA

 Program Requirements

-AA/AS degrees are designed for students who plan to transfer to a four-year college or university.
+Associate of Arts degrees are designed for students who plan to transfer to a four-year college or university.

-To earn an AA/AS degree, students must:
+To earn an AA degree, students must:

 1. Maintain a minimum cumulative GPA of 2.0 (see requirements for graduation.)